Panasonic G7 vs FZ1000

 The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in May 2015 and June 2014.
 The G7 is a mirrorless interchangeable lens camera, while the FZ1000 is a fixed lens compact.
 The cameras are based on a Four Thirds (G7) and an one-inch (FZ1000) sensor.
-The G7 has a resolution of 15.8 megapixel, whereas the FZ1000 provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G7 has a resolution of 15.8 megapixels, whereas the FZ1000 provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Panasonic G7 and the Panasonic FZ1000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G7 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably larger (26 percent) than the Panasonic G7.
 In this context, it is worth noting that neither the G7 nor the FZ1000 are weather-sealed.